Universal vaccine mandates make sense

 Many unions have insisted that this intensely personal but needed disease response should be formally negotiated within existing contracts.
 This should not present a stumbling block.

-For example, SEIU Healthcare 1199NW, which represents 30,000 nurses and other medical professionals statewide, agrees that vaccines are safe, effective and needed, but that time-off should be awarded for shots, and exemptions made for medical or religious reasons.
+For example, SEIU Healthcare 1199NW, which represents 30,000 nurses and other medical professionals statewide, agrees that vaccines are safe, effective and needed, but that time off should be awarded for shots, and exemptions made for medical or religious reasons.
 Also, vaccines should not replace other prevention measures such as ventilation and appropriate personal protective equipment.

 A pandemic is by definition global, and many right-thinking cities and countries around the world are taking similar actions.
 Everyone in Indonesia must be vaccinated, or face penalties.
 You can’t enter a cafe in Paris nor soon visit a nightclub in London without proof of vaccination.
 Same for San Francisco.

-We must now take the lead, and get over this long awaited finish line.
+We must now take the lead, and get over this long-awaited finish line.

 No one likes being told what do.
 But with so much as stake — lives, commerce, mental well-being — mandating vaccines for public health and safety makes sense.